-After escaping the Democratic Republic of Congo's civil war at 16 and spending three years in a refugee camp in Tanzania, Mlisho Karega came to Australia with the dream of becoming a doctor.
+After escaping the Democratic Republic of Congo's civil war at 16 and spending three years in a refugee camp in Tanzania, Mlisho Karega came to Australia with the dream of joining the medical profession.

 The best thing about VU was the friendly, multicultural environment, and the amazing support I received from the teachers.

-I plan to continue my education by studying a Master of Nursing, specialising in emergency or Cardiac Care.
+I plan to continue my education by undertaking further studies.
 My long-term goal is to become a doctor.

 I believe education is everything.
 If you stop learning, you start dying."